Phi Mu: Philanthropy

-Phi Mu's interest in philanthropy is expressed in the first line of its Creed, "To lend to those less fortunate a helping hand," a guiding principle for Phi Mu.
-As the sorority sponsor for Children's Miracle Network Hospitals, Phi Mu is committed to raising more than $500,000 for the hospitals every year.
-The money raised and donated is used locally or to support one of the 170 Children's Miracle Network Hospitals nationwide.
-In total, Phi Mu has contributed over $21 million and many hours to improve the quality of life for sick children and their families throughout the country.
-Phi Mu has also established an annual "National Philanthropy Day" each October.
+Phi Mu's interest in philanthropy is expressed in the first line of its creed, "To lend to those less fortunate a helping hand".
+The sorority sponsored Children's Miracle Network Hospitals since 1986, raising more than $1.9 million for local children's hospitals.
+It also supports the National Women's History Museum, through an alliance created in July 2018.
+In 1999, Phi Mu established an annual National Philanthropy Day, held in October to support various charities.